 Alex Frost is the Project Officer for Folkestone 51 – Folkestone’s multi-storey skate park.
 It’s a world first and is one of the most anticipated buildings opening in 2021, as mentioned in The Times.
 Alex grew up in Folkestone and after returning home from University, he joined The Shepway Sports Trust, the charity behind F51.
-Alex has been a skater since he was 13 and now he’s part of the team hoping to launch this amazing venue in 2021.
 Folkelife met up with Alex for an update on the project.

 Thanks to Maverick Skateparks for the drone footage of the interior of F51.

 Coaching sessions on the upper floors

-“The two upper floors are aiming to be ready in Spring 2021.
-These will have timber ramps, which are ready and waiting to be laid, like a giant jigsaw.
+“The two upper floors will have timber ramps, which are ready and waiting to be laid, like a giant jigsaw.
 But first, the cladding has to go on.
 These floors need to be protected from the rain and wind before the ramps go down.

 getting in shape before f51 opens